 Scroll down past the class roster on the Summary Class List.
 At the bottom of the

 screen you should see a large block of e-mail addresses.
-The block is titled "Class
+Notice that there is no E-Mail

 You have two options:

-- You can cancel your e-mail attempt and proceed to Method 3 below (Recommended).
+- Cancel your e-mail attempt and proceed to Method 3 below (Recommended).
 OR,

-- You can proceed with your attempt to e-mail the class here, but you will have to follow
+- Proceed with your attempt to e-mail the class, but in stages.

 Proceeding with Method 2

-In the Class List E-mail block, select half of the addresses: click before the first
+In the Class List E-mail block, copy half of the addresses.
+(Make note of the last

-the Bcc field, type your address in the To field, complete the Subject line, type your message in the body, and send the e-mail.
+addresses, and paste them in the Bcc field.
+Then type your address in the To field, complete the Subject line, type your message, and click Send.

 Method 3: Recommended Method for Large Classes

-- Open your e-mail and create a new message.
+- Open your U of M e-mail and create a new message.

 - In the To line, type in the class e-mail ID in the format shown in this example: